TanStack/table/README.md

 The possibilities are endless!

+## Sorting
+Sorting comes built in with React-Table.
+Click column header to sort by its column.
+Click it again to reverse the sort.
+You can override the default sorting with the `sortingMethod` prop which takes a column value, and expects you to return a naturally sortable value.
+You may also override the sorting for individual columns via the `column.sortingMethod` column property.

 ## Multi-Sort
 When clicking on a column header, hold shift to multi-sort!
 You can toggle `ascending` `descending` and `none` for multi-sort columns.
 Clicking on a header without holding shift will clear the multi-sort and replace it with the single sort of that column.
 It's quite handy!